Districts of Redditch

-Redditch is a town and local government district in north-east Worcestershire, England.
+Redditch is a town and local government district in Worcestershire, England.

 The town is divided into separate districts.

 All street-name signs in Redditch have the street name in white lettering on a blue background and the district name in black lettering on a white background at the bottom of the sign.
-In the New Town areas the roads are usually named in alphabetical order and house numbering in the cul-de-sac closes is consecutive, starting with number 1 as the first house on the left as you enter, and the highest house number will be on the opposite side of the road as you leave.
+In the New Town areas, the roads are usually named in alphabetical order and house numbering in the cul-de-sac closes is consecutive, starting with number 1.

 Abbeydale

-Abbeydale, along with Batchley and Mayfields, were post-WWII 1950s housing estates built to cope with a population boom and the local councils enforcement of the Conservative government's 'Homes for Heroes' pledge after the 1951 United Kingdom general election.
+Abbeydale, along with Batchley, and The Mayfields in Southcrest, were post-WWII 1950s housing estates built to cope with a population boom and the local council's enforcement of the Conservative government's 'Homes for Heroes' pledge after the 1951 United Kingdom general election.
+The estate consists of both standard brick houses and those of Wimpey no-fines construction; the latter of which are primarily found on the cul-de-sacs adjoining Gibbs Road.

+Abbeydale is located at the eastern end of Easemore Road (forming part of the National Cycle Route 5), close to Park Way, a bus-only road.

 Astwood Bank

 Batchley

-Redditch United F.C.'s Valley Stadium is located off the Bromsgrove Road, in Batchley.
+Redditch United F.C.'s Valley Stadium and the Redditch Cricket, Hockey, Rugby and Squash Club are located off Bromsgrove Road, in Batchley.